Wrightslaw logo 10th anniversary

 Schedule a meeting with your child's team to discuss your child's need for ESY.
 Since prepartion is the key to success, you need to prepare for this meeting.

-Make several copies of Standards for Extended School Year by Nissan Bar-Lev for members of your child's team.
+Make copies of Standards for Extended School Year by Nissan Bar-Lev for members of your child's team.
 Since Dr. Bar-Lev is a respected director of special education, your team is more likely to accept what he has written.

-Read Chapter 4: Learning the Rules of the Game, Chapter 5: Obstacles to Success and Chapter 25: Preparing for Meetings in Wrightslaw: From Emotions to Advocacy, 2nd Edition.
+To learn more about these issues, Read Chapter 4: Learning the Rules of the Game, Chapter 5: Obstacles to Success and Chapter 25: Preparing for Meetings in Wrightslaw: From Emotions to Advocacy, 2nd Edition.

 Learn more about Extended School Year (ESY) Services